jonhayes37/Power-Dice/README.md

 Power Dice is a fun and exciting variant on the traditional dice game [Dice 10000](http://en.wikipedia.org/wiki/Dice_10000), and is meant for 2-4 players.
 Players in Power Dice race to **20,000 Points**.
-Once a player eclipses the 20,000-point mark, each other player has one final chance to push their point total higher than their opponents.
+Once a player eclipses the 20,000-point mark, each other player has one final chance to push their point total higher than their opponents' totals.
 After the final round, **the player with the most points wins**.

 Power Dice features a new set of dice that add a number of exciting mechanics to a player's turn.
 After 'banking' rolled points on their turn, players rolls the Power Die and begin their Power Round, where they use the set of dice that they rolled on the